 - Be able to direct traffic to many pages of the news organizations’ websites and to design publications that can be navigated easily.

-- Be firmly grounded in the social responsibility theory of the press.
+- Be firmly grounded in the social responsibility/social justice theory of the press.

 To meet these challenges, the journalism major at Canisius will prepare you to:

-- Provide a truthful, comprehensive and intelligent account in a context which gives meaning
+- Provide a truthful, comprehensive and intelligent account of news events or issues in a context which gives meaning

 - Provide a forum for the exchange of comment and criticism